 Students are encouraged to participate in these courses within the Career and Technical Education Department that incorporate hands on exploration of traditional, historical, and current technological skills, business skills, and techniques.
 Courses are varied and include pathways in the area of Architecture, Business Education, Computer Science, Culinary Arts, Engineering, Industrial Arts, and Radio/TV Broadcast Technology.
-We also offer the students the opportunity to experience workplace readiness and receive on-the-job training through the Cooperative Education Work Experience, School Internship and Work Internship programs.
+We also offer the students the opportunity to experience workplace readiness and receive on-the-job training through various programs.
 We believe that Career and Technical Education courses provide rich opportunities for real-world learning experiences for all students.